 Battles with baddies, bullies, and bad intentioned people whether on the streets, in business, or from the government are a life long theme for many Aries/Sagittarius individuals.
 Of the 144 Sun/Moon pairings this is one of the most likely to go against, over, or above the law in order to speak its truth.
 Wilhelm Reich, the controversial psychoanalyst whose publications were burned by the U.S. government, is an Aries/Sagittarius.
 (Chart) So too is Bob Woodward, the journalist who blew the doors off the Watergate scandal.
 (Chart) Woodward’s crusade against the mafioso tactics of the Nixon administration was the subject of the 1976 film All the President’s Men in which he was portrayed by actor Robert Redford:

 As far as “blowing the doors off things”, well sometimes it’s the Aries/Sag who is defending against the bad guys while acting like one himself.
 You see, astrology is a study of oppositions and paradoxes.
 The paradox for Aries/Sagittarius is that its enormous courage can be matched by its tendency for violence, its aptitude for free enterprise by its propensity for fanaticism.
 To illustrate: Monticello based tobacco mogul Thomas Jefferson is an Aries Sun, Sagittarius Moon.
 (Chart) So too is Compton, California based rap mogul Marion “Suge” Knight.
 (Chart) Jefferson, as you probably know, is the big scary red headed white man who founded the United States.
-If you’re not familiar with the world of rap music, Knight is the big scary bald headed black man who founded Death Row Records, a company that was to the world of 1990s music what the United States was to the world of 1790s politics.
+Knight is the big scary bald headed black man who founded Death Row Records, a company that was to the world of 1990s music what the United States was to the world of 1790s politics.

-Jefferson is a white member of the founding generation respected by many while Knight is a black member of the gangster rap generation feared by many but the two man have more in common than their demographic profiles might suggest.
-Jefferson, for instance, is known for the quote, “The tree of liberty must be refreshed from time to time with blood . . .” – a line that bears more than a few resemblances to the take no prisoners approach upon which Death Row was founded.
+Thomas Jefferson is a white member of the founding generation respected by many while Suge Knight is a black member of the gangster rap generation feared by many but the two men have more in common than their demographic profiles might suggest.
+Jefferson, for instance, is known for the quote, “The tree of liberty must be refreshed from time to time with blood . . .” – a philosophy that bears more than a few resemblances to the blood soaked approach upon which Death Row was founded.
 Astrologer Jefferson Anderson describes the Aries/Sagittarius high-impact modus operandi as follows:

 An Aries/Sagittarius who has found his or mission can be a model of unwavering dedication.
 Courage, persona magnetism, and high intelligence combine to make you a brilliant leader when it comes to the management and execution of original ideas.
 (Source)